 step_discretize_cart() contain arguments for the common tuning parameters (e.g. the number of breaks, tree depth, etc.) that can be optimized using the tune package.
 Also, it is possible that the tree model cannot find any informative splits of a predictor.
 In this case, a warning is issued and the predictor is not discretized.

-When converting a categorical predictor to a numeric encoding, the traditional approach is to make a collection of binary indicator variables.
+categorical predictor to a numeric encoding, the traditional approach is to make a collection of binary indicator variables.
 If the original data have

 C levels, the standard approach is to create